 Act Sooner.
 Know Earlier.

 All engineering majors are required to complete four blocks (48 weeks) of cooperative education experience.
 For students in the aerospace engineering option, your co-ops are expected to take place in aerospace companies or in organizations that support the aerospace industry.
-A sampling of aerospace companies that hire RIT students for co-ops and for full time employment include Aerospace Corp., BAE Systems, Defense Intelligence Agency, General Dynamics, NASA, Pratt & Whitney, Raytheon Aircraft, SpaceX, Sikorsky Aircraft, U.S. Air Force, and U.S. Navy, to name a few.
-Learn more about how co-op is designed for your success.
+A sampling of aerospace companies that hire RIT students for co-ops and for full-time employment include Aerospace Corp., BAE Systems, Defense Intelligence Agency, General Dynamics, NASA, Pratt & Whitney, Raytheon Aircraft, SpaceX, Sikorsky Aircraft, U.S. Air Force, and U.S. Navy, to name a few.